Oakton CARES - COVID-19 Emergency Relief Fund

-Given that the federal CARES Act funding is not available to all Oakton students (including DACA, online-only, and others), and the importance of equity among all students, the college and the Oakton Educational Foundation have also set aside funding to assist those who have been impacted and are not eligible to receive financial assistance through the federal program.
+Given that the federal CARES Act funding is not available to all Oakton students (including DACA, undocumented, international, online-only, and others), and the importance of equity among all students, the college and the Oakton Educational Foundation have also set aside funding to assist those who have been impacted and are not eligible to receive financial assistance through the federal program.

 While the college seeks to serve as many students as possible, funds available through the Oakton CARES program are limited.
 Grants may vary by student and not all applicants will receive support.
 Applications are processed on a first-come, first-serve basis until funding is exhausted.